Lee has a bachelor's in English Lit. She loves analyzing fiction and obsessing over books, film, and television.

 After seeing Anika Noni Rose in Dreamgirls, I had a huge crush on this amazingly beautiful and talented woman, so when I heard she was chosen to be the voice of Tiana, I was psyched.

-I know I said in my Pochahontas article that I don't identify with Tiana, even though she's black, and it's true.
-Tiana and I have nothing in common.
-I'm a spiritual vegan hippy who loves animals and has actually kissed a few frogs (thankfully, none have pressed charges) while Tiana is a super serious girly girl who hates frogs and doesn't know how to relax, man.
+Though I love Tiana as a character, sadly, she and I have nothing in common.
+I'm a wisecracking tomboy who has actually kissed a few frogs (thankfully, none have pressed charges) while Tiana is a super serious girly girl who hates frogs and doesn't know how to relax, man.

 And yet, even though she and I have nothing in common, I still appreciate her as a strong female character.